 Founder & Executive Chairman, BSc, MBA, PhD

-Peter Molloy trained as a microbiologist and biochemist and then built a successful career in the pharmaceutical industry, initially at Faulding (Aust) and then at Pharmacia (Pfizer), where he was Managing Director of Australia/NZ operations and later Vice President for Strategic Marketing, responsible for a large portfolio of pharmaceuticals across 22 countries in Asia-Pacific and Latin America.
-During his career, he directly launched 23 new pharmaceutical products and executed 40 international licensing or distribution deals.
-Subsequently, as CEO of four biotech companies, including two ASX-listed biotechs, he funded numerous companies, led R&D programs in oncology and antivirals, and created valuable companies.
-He was CEO of antiviral drug development company, Biota Holdings Limited, and during his tenure the company’s market value increased from $30m to around $300m.
-Subsequently, he was founding CEO of Race Oncology, which listed at a valuation of $12m in 2016 and by early 2021 reached a value of $500m, becoming one of the leading public biotech companies in Australia.
-In addition to an MBA, he holds a PhD in business and is a Fellow of the AICD.
+Peter Molloy is a qualified microbiologist and biochemist who built a successful career in the pharmaceutical industry, initially at Faulding (Aust) and then at Pharmacia (Pfizer), where he was Managing Director of Australia/NZ operations and later International Vice President for Strategic Marketing.
+During his career, he launched 23 new pharmaceutical products and executed 40 international licensing or distribution deals.
+Subsequently, he was CEO of four biotech companies in US and Australia, including two ASX-listed firms.
+As CEO of antiviral drug development company, Biota Holdings Limited (2002-2005), the company’s market value grew from $30m to around $300m.
+Subsequently, as founding CEO of Race Oncology (2016-2020), the company's market value grew from $12m to more than $400m during 2021.
+He obtained his BSc from University of Melbourne, his MBA from University of Adelaide, and he holds a PhD in biotechnology business.
+He is also a Fellow of the Australian Institute of Company Directors.

 Founder, Director & COO, BAppSc, MAppSc, MBA, PhD

 Stephen Goodall has a successful track record in intellectual property, pharmaceutical development, manufacturing, regulatory strategy and clinical development.
 He was instrumental in developing the intellectual property that underpins the Firebrick patent.
-Previously, he was Chief Operating Officer of Viralytics, which was successfully acquired in 2018 for $500 million by the US big pharma company, Merck.
+Previously, he was Chief Operating Officer of Viralytics, which was later acquired in 2018 for $500 million by the US big pharma company, Merck.
 Prior to Viralytics, he was the Director of Pharmaceutical Development at Vapotronics, where he managed all aspects of inhaled drug development and formulation and before that, Director of Development at AGEN Biomedical for 11 years.
 He is a founder of Firebrick and co-inventor on Firebrick patents.
 He has extensive experience in the preclinical, IND, regulatory and human clinical phases of drug development.
 He also has an impressive background in process development, production scale-up and GMP manufacturing for pharmaceuticals.